anwar-ul-azim/journey_to_vim_with_vscode/README.md

     >                indent right
     <                indent left

-    /[word]          search for all repeating word
-    n                move cursor to repeating word
+    /[word]          search for all repeating word forwards ?[word]          search for all repeating word backwards n                move cursor to repeating word

     q[character][cmd sequence]q        record a macro to the character